OrganChain21/OrganChain/README.md

 - Now, Navigate to client folder and run `npm start` to start frontend
 - enjoy!

+## To Contribute
+- Create a new branch
+- And do the work on new brach see if it works or not
+- Request Merge
+-That's it

 The following screen will appear:-
 ![Home Page](https://github.com/Pratyush-Ranjan/Organ-Donation-Transplant-Chain/blob/master/Complete%20Project/images/home.png)
 <br/>